Tana Mongeau: Career

+TanaCon

-Mongeau announced on May 26, 2018, that she would be hosting her own convention, titled TanaCon, at the same time and in the same city as VidCon 2018, from June 22–23.
-Mongeau intended TanaCon to be an alternative to VidCon after the VidCon 2017 organizers failed to give Mongeau the rights at the convention of a "featured creator".
-TanaCon took place in Anaheim, California, at the Anaheim Marriott Suites, on June 22, 2018, and was canceled the same day.
-Over 80 creators were set to hold panels at the event including Bella Thorne, Shane Dawson, Casey Neistat, Miranda Sings, Ricky Dillon, Elijah Daniel, Jenn McAllister, Gabbie Hanna, Trevi Moran, Lisa Schwartz, and Jack Baran.
-Despite Mongeau's claims that 20,000 people tried to attend the convention, 4,000 to 5,000 people attended at most, and the Marriott was not capable of holding even that many people.
-Those who attended or lined up to attend complained of lack of food and water and standing for hours in the sun.
-It was reported that many people were sunburned and that some people passed out because of the heat.
-The event had received much attention and criticism.
+On May 26, 2018, Mongeau announced that she would be hosting her own convention, named TanaCon, from June 22 to 23, 2018, in Anaheim, California.
+This was a reaction to Vidcon 2017 organizers declining to give Mongeau the rights of a "featured creator" at their event.
+Mongeau scheduled TanaCon at the same time and in the same city as VidCon 2018, and intended her convention to be an alternative to it.
+TanaCon was organized in collaboration with actor and producer Michael Weist.

+The convention began at the Anaheim Marriott Suites on June 22, but was canceled the same day.
+Over 80 creators were set to hold panels at the event, including Bella Thorne, Shane Dawson, Casey Neistat, Miranda Sings, Ricky Dillon, Elijah Daniel, Jenn McAllister, Gabbie Hanna, Trevi Moran, Lisa Schwartz, and Jack Baran.
+Despite Mongeau's claims that 20,000 people tried to come to the convention – a number greater than the Marriott's capacity – only 4,000 to 5,000 attended.
+Those who attended or lined up to do so complained of a lack of food and water and of standing for hours in the sun.
+It was reported that many people were sunburned and that some passed out because of the heat.

+The event has received much attention and criticism.
 The Verge said that fans were comparing it to Fyre Festival, and attendees were yelling "refund" after the event.
-Dawson said that agreeing to appear at TanaCon was the "worst decision [he] ever made."
 Mongeau later apologized and said that refunds would be issued.
-Dawson later released a three-part documentary style series of YouTube videos that shared Mongeau and other people involved in the convention's perspectives on the event.
-TanaCon was organized in collaboration with actor and producer Michael Weist.
+Shortly after TanaCon, Dawson released on YouTube the first episode of a three-part documentary series examining the failure of the event.

+MTV series

-It was announced on April 29, 2019, that Mongeau will be starring on her own MTV reality series titled MTV No Filter: Tana Turns 21 premiering Summer 2019.
-Mongeau's fourth solo single, "FaceTime", was released on May 18, 2019, alongside its music video.
-In May 2019, VidCon said that Mongeau would be a featured creator at the convention.
-VidCon cofounder Hank Green had said in 2018 that he had "100% screwed up" in not inviting Mongeau to VidCon 2017 as a featured creator.
+It was announced on April 29, 2019, that Mongeau would be starring on her own MTV reality series titled MTV No Filter: Tana Turns 21, which premiered Summer 2019.
+After this, Mongeau's fourth solo single, "FaceTime", was released on May 18, 2019, alongside its music video.
+In May 2019, VidCon said that Mongeau would be a featured creator at the convention due to VidCon cofounder Hank Green in 2018 having expressed regrets and stating that he had "100% screwed up" in not inviting Mongeau to VidCon 2017 as a featured creator.
+The year after, on April 22, 2020, Mongeau released her fifth solo single, "Without You".

+Other work

+Mongeau launched the Cancelled podcast on July 26, 2021.
+Originally led by Mongeau, Hunter Moreno, and Brooke Schofield, Moreno soon left the podcast, and currently Mongeau and Schofield host it together.
+The podcast covers pop culture as well as Mongeau's and Schofield's personal lives, often bringing in guests to provide their own thoughts and experiences.
+Tana and Brooke promote women's empowerment through the topics they discuss.
+Listeners often describe the podcast as a live therapy session, as the hosts transition between vulnerable subjects and relatable stories.

 On January 26, 2022, Mongeau launched her own wine brand Dizzy Wine.